interTwin-eu/raster-to-stac/docs/source/guide/quickstart.rst

 Case 2: create Kerchunk files from a list of netCDFs and create a STAC Collection with Items and Assets
 -------------------------------------------------------------------------------------------------------

-# Step 1.
-Get sample netCDF files:
+I. Get sample netCDF files:

 .. code-block:: bash